-Formatted: Style1, Right: 0" Name (Please Print) SchoolDate TheSchool District agrees to allow the employee identified above ("Employee") to use the district's technology to access the Internet under the following terms and conditions: 1.
-Conditional Divisions.
-The Fundamentary of the districtive accounts the Internation 1.
-Conditional Privilege : The Employee's use of the district's access to the Internet is a privilege conditioned on the Employee's abiding by this agreement.
+The School District agrees to allow the employee identified above ("Employee") to use the district's technology to access the Internet under the following terms and conditions:

+1. Conditional Privilege: The Employee's use of the district's access to the Internet is a privilege conditioned on the Employee's abiding by this agreement.

 2. Acceptable Use: The Employee agrees that in using the District's Internet access he/she will obey all federal and state laws and regulations.
 Internet access is provided as an aid to employees to enable them to better perform their job responsibilities.
-Under no circumstances shall an Employee's use of the District's Internet access interfere with, or detract from, the performance of his/her job-related duties. detract from, the performance of ms/ner job-related duties.
-3. Penalties for Improper Use: If the Employee violates this agreement and misuses the Internet, the Employee shall be subject to disciplinary action up to and including termination.
-4. "Misuse of the District's access to the Internet" includes, but is not limited to, the following: a: using the Internet for any activities deemed lewd, obscene, vulgar, or Formatted: Style1, Right: 0", No bullets o pornographic as defined by prevailing community standards; numbering b. using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others; e. posting anonymous messages on the system; d. using encryption software; e. wasteful use of limited resources provided by the school including paper; £- causing congestion of the network through lengthy downloads of files; g. vandalizing data of another user; h. obtaining or sending information which could be used to make destructive devices such as guns, weapons, bombs, explosives, or fireworks; i gaining or attempting to gain unauthorized access to resources or files:
+Under no circumstances shall an Employee's use of the District's Internet access interfere with, or detract from, the performance of his/her job-related duties.

+3. Penaltics for Improper Use: If the Employee violates this agreement and misuses the Internet, the Employee shall be subject to disciplinary action up to and including termination.

+4. "Misuse of the District's access to the Internet" includes, but is not limited to, the following: a. using the Internet for any activities deemed lewd, obscene, vulgar, or pornographic as defined by prevailing community standards; b. using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others; c. posting anonymous messages on the system; d. using encryption software; e. wasteful use of limited resources provided by the school including paper; f. causing congestion of the network through lengthy downloads of files; g. vandalizing data of another user; h. obtaining or sending information which could be used to make destructive devices such as guns, weapons, bombs, explosives, or fireworks; i. gaining or attempting to gain unauthorized access to resources or files;